hning86/azuremlps/README.md

-# PowerShell Module for Azure Machine Learning Studio & Web Services v.Beta 0.2
+# PowerShell Module for Azure Machine Learning Studio & Web Services Beta v.0.2
 ## Introduction
 This is a preview release of PowerShell Commandlet Library for [Azure Machine Learning](https://studio.azureml.net).
 It allows you to interact with Azure Machine Learning Workspace, or Workspace for short.
 The supported operations are: